 Best Practices for Transcription

 The goal of transcription in the National Archives Catalog is to enhance searchability.
 Every word you transcribe helps improve search results for that document.
-When transcribing, don’t worry about matching the format of the original document (this includes line or paragraph breaks and hyphenated words).
+When transcribing, don’t worry too much about matching the format of the original document (this includes line or paragraph breaks and hyphenated words), but instead think about how transcribing the text will improve our ability to read these documents, search for them, and use the information they contain.
 You may include [crossed out] next to crossed out text to indicate its format, as it may provide information useful to the document.
 Include punctuation exactly as noted in the document, even if it is incorrect.

 18th and 19th century handwriting can be difficult to read!
 Compare similar letters in the document to help confirm that you are reading the text correctly.
 Letters will often appear similar or standard throughout a handwritten document by the same scribe.
 If you can’t make out a word, use [illegible].
 If you’d like to make a notation about something you see in the record, do so in brackets.
 For example: [stamp in blue ink].
 Do your best and use your best judgement.